This article is a revisit to one of my previous articles, A New Perspective on Startups.

 That seems attractive but you need to know on which idea you should take a leap and whether you should take a leap at the first place?

 Continuous inflow of such content made me feel miserable if I was not working on a startup idea.

-This led me to intentional try thinking about ideas and rationalize by giving reasoning that “this time its different”.
+This led me to intentionally try thinking about ideas and rationalize by giving reasoning that “this time its different”.
 I used to think that if I don’t come up with a startup idea soon, I would end up having an average life.

-But hopefully, I was wrong.
+But thankfully, I was wrong.

-Luckily, I stumbled upon a speech given by Paul Graham at Stanford University: Before the Startup
+I stumbled upon a speech given by Paul Graham at Stanford University: Before the Startup

 Watching that speech made me realized that this whole time my perspective towards startups was wrong.

 I used to look at it as a money generating machine or something which is ‘cool’ to do.
 But I never paid attention on what it takes to run a startup.

 My focus was on getting that billion dollar idea.
 In reality, its not only about the idea.